jgrassler/talks/magnum-debugging-101/lightning/main.md

 the status does not change for a long time, log into the minion node and check for Cluster internet access.

-Note: This is specific to the default network driver flannel.
 There are different levels at which the network could be broken leading to connectivity issues.

 Firstly, make sure that neutron is working properly and that all the nodes in the cluster are able to ping each other.
-The networking between pods is different and separate from the neutron network set up for the cluster.

 Kubernetes presents a flat network space for the pods and services and uses different network drivers to provide this network model.
+This is specific to the default network driver flannel.

-Start by checking the interfaces and the docker deamon.
-Then check flannel which is the default network driver for magnum which provides a flat network space for the containers in a cluster.
-Therefore, if Flannel fails, some containers will not be able to access services from other containers in the cluster.
-Lastly, the containers created by Kubernetes for pods will be on the same IP subnet as the containers created directly in Docker and so they will have the same connectivity.
+Check the interfaces and the docker deamon.
+Then check flannel.
+If Flannel fails, some containers will not be able to access services from other containers in the cluster.

+Lastly, the containers created by Kubernetes will be on the same IP subnet as the containers created directly in Docker and so they will have the same connectivity.
 However, the pods still may not be able to reach each other because normally they connect through some Kubernetes services rather than directly.
-The services are supported by the kube-proxy and rules inserted into the iptables, therefore their networking paths have some extra hops and there may be problems here.
+The services are supported by the kube-proxy and rules inserted into the iptables, therefore their networking paths have some extra hops and there may be problems there.

 -->